solana-foundation/developer-content/content/guides/getstarted/intro-to-native-rust.md

 difficulty: beginner
 title: "How to write a Native Rust Program"
 description:
-  "This guide provides a basic overview on how to develop on-chain programs using the Rust programming language."
+  "This guide provides a basic overview on how to develop onchain programs using the Rust programming language."
 tags:
   - rust
 keywords: